PML-N govt making efforts to strengthen institutions: Talal

-ISLAMABAD, Nov 27 (APP):State Minister for Interior Talal Chaudhry on Monday said that Pakistan Muslim League Nawaz (PML-N), government was making efforts to further strengthen all the institutions.
+ISLAMABAD, Nov 28 (APP):State Minister for Interior Talal Chaudhry Tuesday said that Pakistan Muslim League Nawaz (PML-N), government was making efforts to further strengthen all the institutions.

 The PML-N government was trying to take forward the country in all fields, he said.